 How Do I Pass Parameters In My Views

-For more information on this, see Extra divs in content area how to remove them?
+ContentArea property out-of-the-box there are a number of default properties you can set to change the type of tags that the enclosing markup renders.
+For more information on this, see Extra divs in content area how to remove them?.

-When we pass parameters into content areas like this we're adding them to the view bag.
-If you want to pass in your own custom properties you can hook into this pipeline.
+When we pass parameters from a view to a content area they get passed in the view bag.
+If you want to pass in your own custom properties into a content area you can do the same.
+You can hook into this pipeline using the code below:

 In your block controller, you can now access that parameter using the following snippet: